jsore/HouseWiki/README.md

       * aggregate each question into the 'Questions' section of the wiki
     + grouped by section, organized by highest rank to least
     + sidebar of top 3
+    + how long each builder takes to build a house
+    + expected move-in ready date

 <br>